torstenzuther/schluessel/README.md

 ## 🔐 Security considerations

 As every client application can be changed and therefore be cracked so can apps using this library.
-The public key could be changed in the binary by an attacker or the check could be disabled as well.
-Its purpose is to give some security to your honest users, nothing less but also not more.
+The embedded public key could be changed by an attacker or the Verify call could be disabled as well.

+The purpose of this library is to give some security to your honest users, nothing less but also not more.